corvallisswing/swingandblues.org/README.md

 Deployment
 =================
 To deploy:
     1. Have an IIS site.
     2. Install the prerequisites.
     3. Give the IIS app pool for the site read/write permission to /rsvp/submit and /data.
-4. Copy your Amazon SMTP credentials into /rsvp/submit/server.js
+    4. Copy your Amazon SMTP credentials into /_app/secrets.js
+    5. cd _app
+    6. npm install